Thomas R. Miller (Chair)

 Samuel Hoi, president of Otis College of Art and Design since July 2000, is an advocate for art and design education and creative professionals in social, economic, and cultural advancement.
 At Otis, he has shepherded new academic initiatives involving innovative partnerships and community engagement.
 Since 2007, Otis has commissioned the annual Otis Report on the Creative Economy of the Los Angeles Region.
 In his former position as dean of the Corcoran College of Art and Design in Washington D.C., Hoi created the Visual Arts Community Outreach Program, which received a National Multicultural Institute Award and a Coming Up Taller Award from the President’s Committee on Arts and Humanities.
 Hoi has served on many boards and panels, including chairing the board of the Association of Independent Colleges of Art and Design (AICAD) from 2004 to 2009.
 Currently, Hoi chairs the board of United States Artists (USA), serves on the board of The James Irvine Foundation, and is a member of the Los Angeles Coalition for the Economy and Jobs.
 He holds an honorary doctorate degree from the Corcoran College of Art and Design, and was decorated in 2006 by the French government as an Officer of the Palm Academy.

-Kirk R. Hyde joined the Otis Board of Trustees in 2012 and is the parent of an Otis alumna and a current BFA student.
-Kirk graduated from USC with a BS in Business and a minor in Graphic Art.
-Presently, he serves as General Partner for several companies: KPC Limited Partnership, Hyde Family Partnership, and Hyde Properties, a timber management company based in Washington State.
+Kirk R. Hyde joined the Otis Board of Trustees in 2012 and is the parent of an Otis alumna and a BFA student.
+He graduated from USC with a BS in Business and a minor in Graphic Art.
+Presently, he serves as General Partner for KPC Limited Partnership, Hyde Family Partnership, and Hyde Properties, a timber management company based in Washington State.
 From 1975 to 1996, Kirk was President and CEO of Kirk Plastic Company, a manufacturer of high value plastic transaction cards and a card personalization bureau.
-He also served as President and CEO of Oberthur Card Systems USA, headquartered in Paris, France.
+He also served as President and CEO of Oberthur Card Systems USA, headquartered in Paris.
 Kirk has been a Board member of the American Red Cross Los Angeles Region since 1999, having previously served as Chairman, Treasurer, and as a member of the Nominating and Governance Committee.
 From 2004 to 2011, Kirk also served as a Board member of Goodwill Southern California and co-chaired Goodwill’s capital campaign from 2010-11.
-Kirk and his family live in Rancho Palos Verdes.

 Stephen P. Jarchow serves on the Finance and Investment Committee.
 He is a senior motion picture executive with over twenty-five years of experience in successful real estate and entertainment ventures.
 He has been involved in the production and/or distribution of over 100 motion pictures, as well as the building of a library of over 3,500 motion pictures and television shows.
 “Gods and Monsters” received three Academy Award nominations (winning for Best Adapted Screenplay), four Golden Globe nominations (winning for Best Supporting Actress), and numerous other international accolades.
 Stephen has also produced and/or distributed many other motion pictures, including Franco Zefferelli’s “Callas Forever,” Merchant Ivory’s “Merci Docteur Rey,” and 2009 Academy Award winner “Departures” (Best Foreign Language Film). [more...]